Week 3: Causal Diagrams: The Structures of Confounding Bias

 Use Lab 3: Regression, Graphing, and Simulation for this week's practical work.
 The optional script is here: Download the R script for Lab 03.

 Week 2 introduced five elementary causal structures and the rules of d-separation.
-This week we use those structures to diagnose confounding bias: when does conditioning on a variable remove bias, and when does it create bias?
+This week we use those structures to diagnose confounding bias and ask: when does conditioning on a variable remove bias, and when does it create bias?

 Seminar